Name-based marketing for law firms

 (“I LOVE that ad!
 Whose is it, again?”)

 Shell Oil.
 Target Stores.
 Apple Computers.
+Camel Cigarettes.

-I was the marketing partner of Ungaretti & Harris.
-Rich Ungaretti is a great guy and terrific lawyer, but his surname is easy to mispronounce and misspell.
+I was the marketing partner of Ungaretti & Harris [now part of Nixon Peabody].
+Rich Ungaretti is a great guy and terrific lawyer, but his uncommon surname is easy to mispronounce and misspell.
 Not a marketing disaster, just an added complication.

 Some firms though, blessed with fortuitous names, nonetheless pursue a different path.
 But firms that ignore the obvious not only miss a golden opportunity, they also risk looking dim, like they hadn’t noticed that they’re sitting on a marketing goldmine.

-Smart & Biggar, “Canada’s largest IP firm,” has an almost comically advantageous name.
+1. Smart & Biggar, “Canada’s largest IP firm,” has an almost comically advantageous name.
 In this case you must be careful to avoid appearing gauche or boorish, but it’s OK to be self-aggrandizing as long as it’s done with a wink, like you’re in on the joke.
 For example:

 Firms that connect their marketing to their names make their lives easier.
 You know that “You’re in good hands with Allstate,” or that “[XYZ] runs SAP.”

 We often think,

 “I LOVE that ad!
 (I wish I could remember what company it is for.”)